 4 When the fullness of time had come, God sent his Son, born of a woman, born under the law, 5 to ransom those under the law, so that we might receive adoption as sons.
 6 As proof that you are sons, God sent the Spirit of his Son into our hearts, crying out, "Abba, Father!"
 7 So you are no longer a slave but a son, and if a son then also an heir, through God.

-Through the work of Jesus, Christians are freed from the control of the world and are now children of God, a gift of the Spirit of Christ that relates them intimately to God (Gal 3:2-5).
-It is because of their divine adoption that Christians have the right of that intimacy to address God affectionately in their prayers not just as "Father" but as "Daddy," the better translation of "Abba," the affectionate Aramaic word little children used to address their fathers.
-However, notice that adoption is not only legal accession to the promised inheritance (verse 7), but it is the real gift of a new life in which the three Persons of the Trinity are associated: Father, Son and Holy Spirit (verses 4-6)!
+Through the work of Jesus, Christians are freed from the control of the world and are now children of God.
+It is a gift of the Spirit of Christ that relates them intimately to God the Father (Gal 3:2-5).
+Because of their divine adoption, Christians have the right of that intimacy to address God affectionately in their prayers not just as "Father" but as "Daddy," the better translation of "Abba," the affectionate Aramaic word little children used to address their fathers.
+However, notice that adoption is not only a legal accession to the promised inheritance (verse 7) but is the gift of a new life in which the three Persons of the Trinity are associated: Father, Son and Holy Spirit (verses 4-6)!

 The Gospel of Luke 2:16-21~ The First Proclamation of the